Difference between action for a declaration of invalidity and exception for invalidity

 The effect of a judgment welcoming a nullity exception is widely discussed in the literature.

 If some think that, contrary to the main and counterclaim actions, the nullity exception does not cause a patent annulment erga omnes (ie opposable to all) (because the exception is only for the rejection of adverse claims and not the nullity of the patent), the Court of Cassation has already pronounced for an absolute effect of this cancellation (C. Cass. , January 20, 1987, Conforglace v.
 Miroiterie Voironnaise H. Heir: PIBD 1987, No. 410, III, p.

-3.6.2.
-If the nullity exception is rejected
+If the objection of nullity is rejected

 It is quite likely that the effect of the rejection of a plea of nullity is comparable to the rejection of an action for nullity (see above).

 In civil procedure, there is a Latin adage qua temporalia sunt agendum, perpetua sunt ad excipiendum " (ie " what ephemeral by action is perpetual by way of exception") (Ex.
 C. Cass.
 3rd civ., May 10, 2001 No. 99-11762).